Youth Gardening Programs

 Through garden education and habitat restoration, the program empowers these youth to build skills, confidence, and a sense of purpose, while making a positive impact on their community and environment.
 We strive to give real-world, sustainability-oriented job experience to at-risk youth, helping to build a diverse community of informed and active young people who advocate for our planet, combating climate change, habitat loss, and promoting diversity in green jobs and environmental sustainability.

-20 out of 35 from total participating students this year say this was their first job
+• 20 out of 35 total participating youth in 2024 said this was their first job

-76.5% of participating students were unemployed prior to their internship
+• 77% of participating youth were unemployed prior to their internship in 2024

 If you know of a youth who would benefit from the program or would like to apply yourself please reach out to info@terrabirds.org for access to our online application process.